alisw/alisw.github.io/infrastructure-macos.markdown

 In System Settings -> Energy Saver, enable both "Start up automatically after a power failure" and "Wake for network access".

-In System Settings -> Lock Screen, set "Start Screen Saver when inactive" to "Never".
+In System Settings -> Displays -> Advanced, enable "Prevent automatic sleeping when the display is off" (at the bottom of the page).

 ## Software prerequisites